qiyu1987/IbHomework/final-assignment-uber-for-tickets.md

 ## User stories

 * As a customer I want to see max.
-9 events on a page and be able to click to different pages of events if there are more
+9 events on a page and be able to click 'next' to see more pages of events if there are more
 * As a customer I only want to see events that are not finished yet
 * As a customer I want to view a list of tickets when I click on an event
 * As a customer I want to view ticket details when I click on a ticket in the ticket list